• Skip to primary navigation

 What to Know Before Tackling a Historic Renovation Project

 As cities grow, older buildings naturally fall out of repair.
-Instead of tearing down these neglected buildings, consider reusing and/or renovating.
+Instead of tearing down these neglected buildings, consider reusing and/or renovating them.

-ArchDaily offers a full guide to renovating buildings with several key suggestions to consider before tackling a renovation project.
+ArchDaily offers a complete guide to renovating buildings with several key suggestions to consider before tackling a renovation project.

 Why are renovation and adaptive reuse important?

-Renovation preserves history, identity and the culture of urban buildings.
+Renovation preserves the history, identity, and culture of urban buildings.
 Historic buildings add flavor, and renovation is about preserving the beautiful exteriors but improving the interiors for modern use.
-Renovation contributes to sustainability – as noted in previous posts, renovating a building creates considerable less carbon output than new construction.
+Renovation contributes to sustainability – as noted in previous posts, renovating a building creates considerably less carbon output than new construction.

 What to know before tackling a renovation project?